 All Trust policies and procedures are based on national employment legislation, are in line with NHS constitutional commitments and include an equality and diversity impact assessment.
-In addition, the Trust's implementation of the Equality Delivery System 2 and the Workplace Race Equality Standard, as well as reporting on the Gender Pay Gap, ensures that the organisation has a transparent approach to ensuring that the rights, interests and needs of all sections of the community are taken into account in terms of service delivery and development, and employment practices.
-During 2021/22, the Trust implemented a new People Policy, based on the six values set out in the NHS People Plan, including "everyone counts".
+The Trust's implementation of the Equality Delivery System 2, the Workplace Race and Disability Equality Standards, and reporting on the Gender Pay Gap, ensures that the organisation has a transparent approach to ensuring that the rights, interests and needs of all sections of the community are taken into account in terms of service delivery and development, and employment practices.